michael2012z/BitBible/markdown/KJV/files/Ps.md

 14. Thus I was as a man that heareth not, and in whose mouth are no reproofs.

-15. For in thee, O Lord, do I hope: thou wilt hear, O Lord my God.in…: or, thee do I wait forhear: or, answer
+15. For in thee, O Lord, do I hope: thou wilt hear, O Lord my God.

 16. For I said, Hear me, lest otherwise they should rejoice over me: when my foot slippeth, they magnify themselves against me.

-17. For I am ready to halt, and my sorrow is continually before me.to halt: Heb. for halting
+17. For I am ready to halt, and my sorrow is continually before me.

 18. For I will declare mine iniquity; I will be sorry for my sin.

-19. But mine enemies are lively, and they are strong: and they that hate me wrongfully are multiplied.are lively…: Heb. being living, are strong
+19. But mine enemies are lively, and they are strong: and they that hate me wrongfully are multiplied.

 20. They also that render evil for good are mine adversaries; because I follow the thing that good is.

 21. Forsake me not, O Lord: O my God, be not far from me.

-22. Make haste to help me, O Lord my salvation.to…: Heb. for my help
+22. Make haste to help me, O Lord my salvation.

 ## Psalms 39

-1. To the chief Musician, even to Jeduthun, A Psalm of David.I said, I will take heed to my ways, that I sin not with my tongue: I will keep my mouth with a bridle, while the wicked is before me.my mouth…: Heb. a bridle, or, muzzle for my mouth
+1. To the chief Musician, even to Jeduthun, A Psalm of David.I said, I will take heed to my ways, that I sin not with my tongue: I will keep my mouth with a bridle, while the wicked is before me.

-2. I was dumb with silence, I held my peace, even from good; and my sorrow was stirred.stirred: Heb. troubled
+2. I was dumb with silence, I held my peace, even from good; and my sorrow was stirred.

 3. My heart was hot within me, while I was musing the fire burned: then spake I with my tongue,

-4. Lord, make me to know mine end, and the measure of my days, what it is; that I may know how frail I am.how…: or, what time I have here
+4. Lord, make me to know mine end, and the measure of my days, what it is; that I may know how frail I am.

 5. Behold, thou hast made my days as an handbreadth; and mine age is as nothing before thee: verily every man at his best state is altogether vanity.
-Selah.at…: Heb. settled
+Selah.

-6. Surely every man walketh in a vain shew: surely they are disquieted in vain: he heapeth up riches, and knoweth not who shall gather them.a vain…: Heb. an image
+6. Surely every man walketh in a vain shew: surely they are disquieted in vain: he heapeth up riches, and knoweth not who shall gather them.

 7. And now, Lord, what wait I for? my hope is in thee.